 Yes.
-According to the Massachusetts COVID-19 Travel Order, anyone traveling out of state must have a PCR test and quarantine until they receive a negative result.
+Please refer to Massachusetts State and CDC travel recommendations.
 Landmark's pool testing cannot be used as a substitute for an independent PCR test because pool testing is a surveillance test designed to prevent spread, and it is not a diagnostic test.

 Do I still need to complete the questions on MyMedBot every day?

 Yes.
 Performing pool surveillance testing is not the same as diagnostic testing and should not be a replacement for monitoring our daily symptoms or using other mitigation strategies.

 Where does my saliva sample get sent for processing?

 The samples will be sent to the Mirimus lab in Brooklyn, N.Y., to be processed and the lab will return the test results within 24–48 hours of the lab’s receipt of the samples.
 Test results will be returned to the Landmark health center.